-- To avoid cluttering up members’ inbox with email, members are encouraged to send their announcements to Jennifer Sikorski by Sunday, 6:00 pm, for inclusion in the official weekly email.
+- To avoid cluttering up members’ inbox with email, members are encouraged to send their announcements to Paula Gramer by Sunday evening, for inclusion in the Monday weekly email.
 An announcement can be included in the official weekly ACES email if

 - it pertains directly to ACES, or